PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-07 07:30:38
+Last updated: 2024-04-07 07:31:11
-Random Quote: When you get too close to the sun, your dreams may melt away. - Steve Murphy
+Random Quote: You want to dismantle an empire?
+Divide it! - Guillermo Gonzalez Calderoni